mugdhasarolkar/bookstore-backend-project/ReadMe.md

 This is a MERN (MongoDB, Express.js, React.js, Node.js) stack project developed as part of an internship program.
 The project focuses on building a fully functional backend API with complete CRUD (Create, Read, Update, Delete) operations.

 *Note:* The backend is fully functional and tested using Postman.
-The frontend was initialized using the Vite + React framework but could not be completed due to technical issues.

 ---